chr0mcom/MethodAggregator/README.md

 }
 ```

-*Listing 6: Sample code for testing the behavior*
+*Snippet 6: Sample code for testing the behavior*

 ```csharp
 void Action1(MyClass1 obj) => Console.WriteLine("Method1 with MyClass1 was called.");